Sas1997/SAMA/Docs/SAMAPy_Documentation_v4.md

 ### 0.2 Installing Python on Windows

 1. Go to https://www.python.org/downloads/ and click **Download Python** (choose the latest 3.x version).
 2. Run the installer.
 On the first screen, **check the box that says "Add Python to PATH"** before clicking Install Now.
-This is the most important step — without it, Python commands will not work in the terminal.
+This is the most important step, without it, Python commands will not work in the terminal.
 3. Once installation is complete, close and reopen your Command Prompt and verify with:

 ```bash